 According to Dr. Joe Mercola, after iron, zinc is the most common mineral found in your body.
 It plays many roles and is required for the healthy functioning of all your cells, tissues, organs, and bones.
 Dr.Mercola promotes supplements, but you are not required to buy the supplements to read what he writes and to think about it.
 Pumpkin seeds have some zinc.
 Healthy animals have zinc.
 Zinc and selenium are synergistic.
 On the other hand, zinc and copper can be antagonistic, that is they can deplete the other.
 You require zinc for the reproductive system and also for your immune system.

 Copper is found in ginger, which can act as an anti-inflammatory for many.
-Foods high in copper include dark green leafy vegetables, good-quality liver, almonds, sesame seeds.
+Foods high in copper include dark green leafy vegetables, good-quality liver, almonds, sesame seeds, and pecans.

 Manganese a trace mineral found in the spice clove and also on the beaches of the Nicoya peninsula of Costa Rica.
 It may antagonize zinc and copper.
 In other words, if you have an excess of copper or zinc, you may have a deficiency of manganese.